 Exceptionally, an applicant without these formal qualifications but with considerable work experience in the conference or events industry may be accepted at the discretion of the Course Leader.
-If your first language is not English you will need an IELTS score of 6.5 overall, with a minimum of 6.0 in Listening, Reading, Speaking and Writing.
+If your first language is not English, you will need an IELTS score of at least 6.5 (or equivalent) with a minimum score of 6.0 in each component.

 Events and conferences play an essential role in the business, cultural and sporting life of all countries.
 In recent years an exciting new profession has emerged with conference/events planners and managers organising a diverse range of events, and marketing the great variety of destinations and venues in which they take place.